SuperLoc: The Key to Robust LiDAR-Inertial Localization Lies in Predicting Alignment Risks: Experiment

 \section{Experiment}

 In this section, we assess the viability of our proposed approach and evaluate its performance in real-world scenarios.
 Our analysis consists of three main stages:

-\begin{itemize} \item \textbf{Alignment Risks Prediction:} We demonstrate the effectiveness of our alignment risk on potential failure scans including cave, tunnel, and long corridor environments.
-Additionally, we show the proposed confidence metric of the state's direction to validate the consistency of our method in risk prediction. \item \textbf{Active Sensor Fusion:} Building on the above covariance analysis, we demonstrate how to actively incorporate other prior odometry sources to overcome the degeneracy of cave, tunnel, and long corridor environments.
-We then compare the resulting map quality to show high accuracy and robustness. \item \textbf{Odometry Evaluation:} Finally, we provide a thorough evaluation of the accuracy and robustness of our approach in challenging environments. \end{itemize}
+\begin{itemize} \item \textbf{Alignment Risks Prediction:} We assess our method on potential failure scans (caves, tunnels, corridors) and validate our alignment risk prediction using our covariance matrix. \item \textbf{Active Sensor Fusion:} Leveraging covariance analysis, we integrate prior odometry to mitigate degeneracy and demonstrate improved map accuracy and robustness. \item \textbf{Odometry Evaluation:} We thoroughly assess the accuracy and robustness of our approach in challenging environments. \end{itemize}